 DSO Marketing: Branded House vs. House of Brands

 When operating a dental support organization (DSO), it’s crucial to have a solid multi-brand strategy that works for you and all the dental groups you are acquiring.
-DSOs can structure themselves as one unified brand or they can serve as an overarching umbrella with many brands beneath.
-In this blog post, we discuss and compare the different structures to help you choose the best approach for your DSO.
+In this blog post, we discuss and compare the different brand structures to help you choose the best approach for your DSO.

 DSO Marketing: Branded House vs. House of Brands